 - General Information Jump to content

 - Costs Jump to content

 - Scholarships Jump to content

-This Study Abroad Program, sponsored by the University of West Georgia's Department of International Languages and Cultures, includes four weeks in Tours and the surrounding Loire Valley region, known as both the Garden of France and the Cradle of the French Language.
+This Study Abroad Program, sponsored by the University of West Georgia's International Languages and Cultures Program, includes four weeks in Tours and the surrounding Loire Valley region, known as both the Garden of France and the Cradle of the French Language.
 Located on the Loire River, Tours is a dynamic city steeped in history that remains an important cultural and intellectual center today.

 In addition to offering an exceptional immersion experience and outstanding formal language instruction, this program gives students an extraordinary opportunity to discover French culture and civilization.

 We are monitoring progress with travel restrictions dealing with COVID-19.
 All study abroad is dependent on this.

 Host institution abroad: Institut de Touraine, Tours, France.

 In Tours, you will stay with a family for the next four weeks..

 You must have a cumulative grade point average of at least 2.0 and must have completed a minimum of one semester of college French (two semesters are recommended).
 This program is open to all university and college students in and outside the state of Georgia.
 Non-University of West Georgia students should apply for transient status as soon as possible.